28 February 2019

 “Momma said you could tuck me in,” Hope said.

-She works in movie studios most days and doesn’t get a lot of sunshine, but she looks tanned because her biologic father was, coincidentally, 1/2 New Orleans Creole; her mother met him after he performed one night in 1971 at the then-new Baked Potato jazz club up the street from the Magic Castle.
-He left the next morning and continued his tour, and he probably never learned that ten months later Dana was born.
-She’s lingered around Hollywood ever since.
-People just assume her complexion is from our sunshine, especially because Hope, for reasons I don’t understand, has Dana’s curly hair but a complexion as light as mine.
+She works in movie studios most days and doesn’t get a lot of sunshine, but she looks tanned because her biologic father was, coincidentally, a jazz musician from New Orleans and 1/2 Creole, meaning at some point at least one of his Spanish or French ancestors slept with a slave.
+Dana’s mother met him after he performed one night in 1971 at the then-new Baked Potato jazz club up the street from the Magic Castle, when Sanford and Son was still on television and Redd Fox was a regular and Dana’s mom was into jazz and standup comedy.
+He left the next morning and continued his tour, and he probably never learned that Dana was born ten months later.
+Except for four years in the army, she’s been near her mom and Hollywood ever since.
+People assume her complexion is from California’s sunshine tax, especially because Hope has a complexion as light as mine, but curly hair like Dana’s.
+When we’re together, people assume we’re a family.

 I kept my gaze on Hope and said of course.
 I stood up and pulled my jeans up and tucked the thumb tip back: it wasn’t the right moment.
 I lowered an open, now-empty hand, and Hope put her’s in mine and made a loose fist.
-Her hands were the size you’d expect for an eight year old girl, and I’m not tall, only 5’11” in the mornings (most people shrink around 1-2 cm by the end of the day because our intervertebral slowly discs compress under load and rehydrate overnight), but I inherited Partin-sized hands and feet.
+Her hands were the size you’d expect for an eight year old girl, and I’m not tall, only 5’11” in the mornings (most people shrink around 1-2 cm by the end of the day because our intervertebral slowly discs compress under load and rehydrate overnight), but I inherited Partin-sized hands and feet that need XXL gloves and 14W shoes.
 My loose fist swallowed her relatively tiny hand, which made her seem even more petite.
-I saw Dana beaming in my periphery, and my smile broadened; it really is a nice smile, and Dana said it was the first thing she noticed about me when we met.
-Though she never met him, she said she could see how people would trust Big Daddy based solely on our smile.
+I saw Dana beaming in my periphery, and my smile broadened.
+It really is a nice smile; Dana said it was the first thing she noticed about me when we met at Fort Bragg a long time ago.

 She tried to talk to me as she laid down, but she was too tired.
 She stopped talking and her eyes remained shut, and within two minutes her breathing was slower but still irregular.
 I’d wait until she was fully asleep before leaving.

 I straightened my posture and rested my hands on my thighs, and focused on breathing softly to help her fall asleep.
-Someone glancing in would have thought I was meditating; it wouldn’t be far from the truth.
+Someone glancing in would have thought I was meditating; it wouldn’t be far from the truth, depending on how you define meditate.
 Another airplane rumble rippled gently through the room.
 I slowly moved my head as if bringing on ear to my shoulder, then back to the other side.
 The muscles were tight, and I had to strain a bit but still didn’t approach the flexibility I had as recently as seven years ago.
-It had been a long day, and everything hurt.
-To move my neck and steer my mind towards something else, I scanned my bookshelves.
+To steer my mind towards something else, I scanned my bookshelves.

 The upper three shelves of that bookshelf were mine.
 The top shelf was mostly memorabilia, a small display of medals from the first Gulf war and my time as a peacekeeper in the Middle East (we didn’t succeed).
-A stand meant for photos displayed the Vietnam-era bayonet I used in the battle for Khamisiya, a relic when it was issued to me in 1990, but the only one available in the 82nd Airborne Division’s diminished armory as Desert Shield transitioned closer to Desert Strom.
+A stand meant for photos displayed the Vietnam-era bayonet I used in the battle for Khamisiya, a relic when it was issued to me in 1990, but the only one available in the scavenged armories leading up to the first Gulf war.
 Next to the bayonet was a blurry photo of my platoon, taken from a disposable film camera and blown up to 8×10 and in a brown oak frame that matched the medal case.

 I shook my head and took a breath.
 Hope wasn’t deep asleep yet.
-My mind went back to the bookshelf.
+My heartbeat was up.
+I got into sync with Hope again, and returned to the bookshelf, unafraid to look this time.

 The next two shelves were dedicated to well used copies of sometimes redundant and sometimes conflicting translations of ancient texts like the Bhagavita, Upanishids, Pali Canon, Bible (old and new testaments), Q’ran, Tao Te Ching, etc. I had a few copies of Native American stories I hadn’t red yet, and worn copies of Greek Myth collections that contradicted each other and were Hope’s namesake.